 Final - February 20, 2018

+Mid-Course Workplan Review & Update – DRAFT January 22, 2019 DRAFT

+[DRAFT Development NOTE: The 2018-2019 WRAP Workplan called for a mid-course review.
+The updates contained herein are minor in nature and were identified during the OGWG mid-course review.
+The OGWG will seek approval by consensus of the Mid-Course Workplan Review & Update.]

 The Oil and Gas Work Group will focus on analysis and planning activities related to improve activity data to support emissions inventories for oil and gas emissions, and begin scoping work to assess the present and range of future year scope of emissions management programs by the variety of regulatory jurisdictions within the WESTAR-WRAP region, by agency.
 The OGWG will coordinate among state, tribal, local, and federal member agencies’ Oil & Gas programs, including review of modeling, monitoring, and control program assessment studies for Oil & Gas emissions.
 Several of these activities involve close coordination with other WRAP Work Groups as described in the OGWG Workplan.